 Ann is founder and president of The Hull Institute.
-She is a licensed independent social worker with over 30 years of experience, specializing in the treatment of eating disorders and addictions.
-Ann received her Master of Science in Social Work from Columbia University and her Bachelor of Arts in Psychology from the University of Colorado at Boulder, graduating cum laude.
-After a varied career in all types of social work, Ann received her eating disorder training at the Cleveland Clinic.
-Recognizing an unmet need in Northeast Ohio, Ann opened The Hull Institute to help people who otherwise might not receive the care they need to find and keep recovery.
-Over the years, Ann has become an expert in eating disorders treatment and has a strong relationship with other providers both locally and nationally.
+She is a Licensed Independent Social Worker with over 30 years of experience, specializing for the past 20 years in the treatment of eating disorders and addictions.
+Ann received her Master of Science in Social Work from Columbia University and her Bachelor of Arts in Psychology from the University of Colorado.

-Ann is both a student and a teacher.
-She attends trainings as well as conducts them.
-Recognizing that trauma and PTSD are significant factors in eating disorders, Ann has been trained in the Comprehensive Resource Model, a trauma healing technique that helps survivors get back into their bodies as they work through the trauma to find lasting recovery.
+She recognizes the importance of being an educator as well as a student.
+Ann leads seminars and workshops and remains a student herself.
+In recognizing that trauma and PTSD are significant factors in eating disorders, Ann is trained in CRM (Comprehensive Resource Model), a trauma healing technique that helps survivors reconnect with their bodies as they work through their trauma to find lasting recovery.

-Ann is also a highly skilled interventionist, both locally and nationally.
-Since eating disorders and other addictions trick the brain into believing you don’t have them, interventions by family are sometimes necessary.
+Ann is known to be a highly skilled interventionist.
+Eating disorders and other addictions trick the brain into believing the problem isn’t “that bad.”
+Hence, interventions by family are sometimes necessary.

-On a lighter note, Ann is a curler–you know, that ice sport people talk about during the winter Olympics.
-She curls with her husband 3-4 days/week in Cleveland as a fun way to keep her brain and body healthy, while socializing and accepting its ok to do something even if you aren’t very good at it!
+Ann is a strong believer in the importance of work-life balance.
+As such, she is a curler–that ice sport people talk about, can’t figure out exactly, and enjoy watching during the winter Olympics.
+She curls with her husband 3-4 days a week in the winter as a fun way to socialize with others and keep her brain and body healthy.
+She is proof that anyone can have a great time participating in an activity even if you aren’t very good at it!

 Jaime is a licensed professional clinical counselor with a clinical supervision designation.
 She graduated from Baldwin-Wallace College in 2003 with a Bachelor of Science in Psychology and from John Carroll University in 2005 with a Master of Arts in Community Counseling.
 Jaime worked at The Lorain County Rape Crisis Center and with the Veterans Administration treating veterans returning home after combat.
 In addition, Jaime worked at Ravenwood Mental Health Center in Geauga County where she did individual, family, and couples counseling for adults, adolescents and children.
 Jaime’s specific areas of training include: trauma, grief counseling, bullying, and wellness counseling.
 Jaime treats eating disorders, trauma, mood disorders, anxiety, ADHD, and chemical dependency.
 Jaime joined The Hull Institute in 2015 and quickly became adept at understanding the needs and challenges of clients with eating disorders.
 As trauma, grief, depression and anxiety are often at the core of an eating disorder, Jaime’s background is an asset in treatment.
 Jaime’s approach to counseling is often psychodynamic while incorporating cognitive behavioral techniques, and everything else that works.
 Jaime is a highly skilled therapist with a warm, genuine, and empathetic style.